peioe/library-transcoder/README.md

 > -r, --resample  resample file to 44.1kHz when transcoding

 ## Features and todo-list
 ### Done
-- [x] Copy directory structure from source to destination.
+- [x] Copy directory structure from source to target.
 - [x] Whitelist of file extensions to keep and copy.
-- [x] Copy existing mp3, ogg, mpc from source to destination.
+- [x] Copy existing mp3, ogg, mpc from source to target.
 - [x] Copy cover.jpg or other specific filenames.
-- [x] Reprocess files when more recent than destination.
+- [x] Reprocess files when more recent than target.
 - [x] number of skipped copies, transcodes, etc.
 - [x] Skip existing mp3/other files from copy.
 - [x] Option for target formats (mp3, ogg)